ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/23_Heating Ventilating and Air Conditioning/230700 HVAC Insulation.md

    1. After insulation cement has dried, apply a primer coat of Childers Products “CP-50” diluted 50 percent with water and allow to dry completely before applying the finish coats.
    1. Finish Coat
    1. Apply mastic finish coat of Foster “35-00” or Childers Products “Vi-Cryl CP-10/11”, in two coats.
 Apply the first or tack coat at a rate of two gallons per 100 sq. ft., and, while still wet, embed the layer of canvas with fabric seams overlapped a minimum of 2-inches.
 Within one hour after applying tack coat, apply a finish coat - coverage four gallons per 100 sq. ft. - fully covering cloth fabric and apply to a minimum dry film thickness of 1/16 inch.
 Provide the finish coat with a smooth, even finish with no voids or holidays.
-1. AMBIENT AND CHILLED AND COOLED EQUIPMENT APPLICATION**
-   1. For Elastomeric Insulation (on ambient and chilled equipment only)
+1. AMBIENT AND CHILLED AND COOLED EQUIPMENT APPLICATION*   1.
+For Elastomeric Insulation (on ambient and chilled equipment only)
    1. Apply sheet insulation over all surfaces without stretching.
    1. Cover all devices on tanks and heat exchangers with mitered sections of insulation so as to facilitate their servicing and removal without disturbing the equipment insulation.
    1. Install insulation on pumps so that the pump casing can be separated without damaging the insulation on the casing body.